 Project manager Yasmina Traore, MSc.

-Yasmina Traore has joined GLYoDiag in 2017 as project manager microbiology and glycobiology.
+Yasmina Traore has joined GLYoDiag in 2017 as project manager in microbiology and glycobiology.
 She obtained her master in engineering and chemistry at Paris Saclay University.
 She is in charge of microbiote and glycobiology services and projects.

 ImmunoShape early stage researcher Blanka Didak, MSc.